joshglenn/react-native-wiki/Breaking-Changes.md

 # master

 ### D4157971 (not landed yet, need changes to product code at fb) - @emilsjolander

 - Who does this affect: Any product developer
 - **How to migrate (shown by `react-native upgrade`)**: ?
 Fill this in once/if the diff lands.
 - Why make this breaking change: Fixes wrong behavior - makes this behave the same as on the web.
 Repro in https://github.com/facebook/react-native/issues/10603
 - Severity (number people affected x amount of work for them): ?

+### Kill deprecated `require('image!...')`: ([ca58e0](https://github.com/facebook/react-native/commit/ca58e0af82797042fabad3873478bc4a9feb7281)) - @davidaurelio

+- Who does this affect: Any product developer
+- **How to migrate (shown by `react-native upgrade`)**: Use `<Image source={require('./icon.png')} />`.
+See http://facebook.github.io/react-native/docs/images.html for more info.
+In rare cases when you need to directly access native images present in your hybrid app, use `nativeImageSource`.
+- Why make this breaking change: The API has been deprecated for a very long time and the alternative is much better.
+- Severity (number people affected x amount of work for them): Medium (hopefully everyone migrated a long time ago).

 ### Change the `JSCExecutor::callFunctionSync` C++ template ([bd524b](https://github.com/facebook/react-native/commit/bd524bd6e857ada8ec827d65a163d8838e96640b)) - Lukas Piatkowski